b-harvest/terra_oracle_voter_deprecated/README.md

 autovoting script for Terra oracle by B-Harvest

 ## Disclaimer
-The script is highly experimental state, and users should aware that all result from the terra_oracle_voter script is responsible to the user himself/herself.
+The script is in highly experimental state, and users should aware that all result from the terra_oracle_voter script is responsible to the user himself/herself.

 ## Language
 Python3